Zakarpattia Oblast: In independent Ukraine

 After the 2022 Russian invasion of Ukraine, Hungary, led by the government of pro-Russian Prime Minister Viktor Orban, attempted to destabilize the region on multiple occasions.
 Orban's government has been actively trying to hinder Ukraine's defences against Russian military aggression, including establishing an espionage network in Zakarpattia and conducting several false-flag attacks on members of the Hungarian minority and their properties, with the attempt to damage Ukraine's reputation on the international level and falsely accuse Zelenskyy's government of stirring up anti-Hungarian sentiments.
 Ukraine's security and intelligence services revealed that the Hungarian government-sponsored network of spies and saboteurs has been working in close coordination with the Russian intelligence apparatus.

+The 2022 Russian invasion of Ukraine revived interest among Hungarian nationalists for annexing Zakarpattia.

+On 27 January 2024 Hungarian László Toroczkai said at a conference that his party Mi Hazánk Mozgalom would lay claim to Zakarpattia/Transcarpathia if the Ukraine-Russia war led to Ukraine losing its statehood.